About Us

 Swathi Reddy, PhD, LMSW (she/her), Research and Evaluation Manager

-Swathi brings extensive knowledge of interdisciplinary research addressing issues related to gender-based violence among AAPI communities, as well as experience and expertise in culturally sensitive program evaluation.
+Swathi brings extensive knowledge of interdisciplinary research addressing issues related to gender-based violence among AAPI communities, as well as experience and expertise in culturally responsive and equitable evaluation.
 Prior to joining API-GBV, Swathi held a research position at the Council on Social Work Education.
 She also served as a clinical practitioner in New York City working with AAPI adolescent and adult survivors of gender-based violence and has taught social work courses at the University of Texas at Austin.
 Swathi’s clinical experience and academic training together with her fierce commitment to strengthening AAPI communities have shaped her research agenda for the past decade and continue to do so today.

 Kimberly Vongnalith (she/her), Administrative Coordinator